themagicstrings/twooter/report/report.md

 ## Current state of the system

 Taking a look at Sonar Cloud, we can see that it detects 2 vulnerabilities, 2 security hotspots and 52 code smells.
-The main reason that these were not resolved, is that we werenotaware
+The main reason that these were not resolved, is that we were not aware of these, as we did not fully utilize the possibilities of Sonar Cloud.
+The code smells are primarily related to using less strict access modifiers than what is possible, which is of little importance.
+The vulnerabilities is about the application redirecting to pages based on the user's input.
+This could be an issue, but should not be a major security issue.
+In terms of technical debt, it estimates 5 hours of technical debt, which is not that much considering the project has been running for about three months.

 ![Sonar Cloud Dashboard](./images/sonarcloud.png)

+_\*\*Figure ???:_\*\* Information from the Sonar Cloud dashboard.
+The 0.0% test coverage is because it has not been configured correctly.

 <!--
   - Describe the current state of your systems, for example using results of static analysis and quality assessment systems.